joedolson/wp-to-twitter/src/readme.txt

 == Changelog ==

+= 3.4.1 =

+* Removed goo.gl shortener completely (disabled by Goo.gl in March 2019)

 = 3.4.0 =

 * New function: wpt_allowed_post_types().
 Returns array of post types that can be Tweeted.
 * New template tag: #categories# Return string of all categories on post.
 Filterable with 'wpt_twitter_category_names'
 * Change: default tag length allowed raised to 20
 * Change: default number of tags allowed raised to 4
 * Breaking change: Remove major function deprecated in January 2017 and minor functions deprecated March 2018.

 = 3.3.12 =